Looking at the many advantages of pet strollers.....and especially for senior dogs!!!

 A New Way to Fly with Your Dog!! -- Bark Air

-May 24, 2024 The new company says, "We are launching BARK Air because, despite incredible demand from dog people, there is simply no good or convenient solution to traveling long distances with your dog.
+The company says, "We are launching BARK Air because, despite incredible demand from dog people, there is simply no good or convenient solution to traveling long distances with your dog.
 We recognize and believe that life is better – for you and for your dog – when you are together.
 We have spent years talking to airlines about how to make flying with your dog more accessible, and because of their resistance, we decided to build the solution ourselves."

 How long can you leave a senior dog alone?